By Neil Merrett

 It’s a mess to be sure, even with the choice, of regular, soy or chocolate milk.

 Society’s problems are not always signposted in a way that we can deal with and confront.
-Sometimes terrible things happen out of not just Machiavellian manipulation, but our vested interests, as well as everyday hopes, fears and prejudices.
+Sometimes terrible things happen not because of Machiavellian manipulation, but the vested interests that are the result of the everyday hopes, fears and prejudices of billions of individuals.

 That a simple conspiracy undermines our collective existence is a cornerstone of the Deus Ex series, which has for the sake of its developers required clear goals to allow for the wealth of ways a player fights or sneaks through the game.

-Might you opt to become one with our increasingly vital internet itself, overseeing the world and reshaping it in your own image, or instead, side with the game’s conspirators to continue their control of the earth, fighting to influence them and being influenced from within.
+Might you opt to become one with the internet itself, overseeing the world and reshaping it in your own image, or instead, side with the game’s conspirators to continue their control of the earth, fighting to influence them, while being influenced from within.

 Finally, and most drastically, it was possible for players, perhaps naive in their youth or weary in the middle ages, to simply opt to shut down all the world’s communications and technology, thrusting the earth into a new dark age, but free of a shadowy manipulation.